Can NSA Ohio help me get more speaking engagements?

 What is the cost?

-Annual Professional Membership and Apprentice Candidacy dues are $120 (with a one-time $25 processing fee).
+Annual Professional Membership and Apprentice Candidacy dues are $150 (with a one-time $25 processing fee for new members).

 Professional Members and Apprentice Candidates receive a special rate of $57 Early-bird or $69 regular-rate registration for each meeting, which can be paid in full at dues renewal, or per individual meeting throughout the year.
-First-time attendees (VIPs) may also attend at a reduced-rate of $57 Early-bird or $69 regular-rate registration for their first meeting.
+First-time attendees (VIPs) may attend at a rate of $67 Early-bird or $79 regular-rate registration for their first meeting.
 All other guests may attend the meeting at the rate of $87 Early-bird or $99 regular-rate registration.

 What’s the dress code for your meetings?